The MÄVINN collection

 Responsibility Of People and Environment (ROPE), India

-The production of ROPE’s decorative handwoven baskets offers safe and stable employment for women in rural India.
+The production of ROPE’s decorative handwoven baskets and lampshades offers safe and stable employment for women in rural India.
 Located in Tamil Nadu, ROPE provides training and safe, fair-paying jobs in a region that is notorious for its unsafe firecracker factories.

 Ramesh Flowers, India

+The talented artisans of Ramesh Flowers created this beautiful dried floral bouquet that brings a springtime feel to the home all year round.
 Based in Tamil Nadu, Ramesh Flowers creates jobs for rural women.
 Around 450 artisans are involved in creating pieces for the MÄVINN collection.

 Classical Handmade Products, Bangladesh